fantasywastaken/Xbox-Gift-Card-Checker/README.md

 - Only works for Turkish currency codes in the current version
 - Time delays are added to reduce detection risk
 - If Microsoft challenges login (2FA, captchas, etc.), those accounts will fail
-- It is proxyless and automatically switches to a new account every 25 codes to avoid rate limiting

 ---